Skip to main content

 4. Step back down backward with your right foot first and then your left foot.

-5. Continue leading with the right foot for 8-10 reps, and then switch sides.
+5. Continue leading with the right foot for 8-10 reps, then switch sides.

-This move targets all three glute muscles while simultaneously working the quads and can be completed at home or outside if you don’t have access to a gym.
+This move targets all three glute muscles and your quad muscles at the front of your thighs.
+If you don’t have access to a gym, you can do this move at home or outside.
 Stay as low as possible throughout the movement to engage your entire lower body.

 Equipment: Strong loop resistance band